ensomnatt/webfetch/docs/DOCS.md

 **how to write my own frontend?** you need to go to the your config directory (e.g. ~/.config) and just write what you want.
-in the *index.html* you can find a lines like a {{.Platform}} - yeah, you're right, you should add this lines in the your frontend.
+in the *index.html* you can find a lines like a {{.Platform}} - yeah, you're right, you should add these lines in the your frontend.

 **note: you can't use typescript, only javascript**